onflow/hybrid-custody-scaffold/README.md

 simultaneously empowering users with real ownership and self-sovereignty.
 With this new custodial model, developers can deliver the benefits of both app and self-custody in a unified experience.

-Hybrid Custody grants users full access to their linked child accounts without needing to interface with the child account's custodial app, and the custodial app can interact with the relevant assets in the child account on behalf of the user in a frictionless UX free from transaction prompts.
+Hybrid Custody grants users access to their linked child accounts without needing to interface with the child account's custodial app, and the custodial app can interact with the relevant assets in the child account on behalf of the user in a frictionless UX free from transaction prompts.

 ## 🧭 The Path to Hybrid Custody
 1. The app creates, funds, and manages access to a Flow account initialized on user onboarding.
 This enables the app to abstract away the complexities of interacting with smart contract powered applications, and focus on creating slick user experiences behind familiar Web2 authentication and fiat denominated payments.
-1. Once a user returns to the app with a self-custodial wallet, they can authenticate their wallet-managed account in the app, allowing the app to give the user's main account delegated access to the app managed account.
+1. Once a user returns to the app with a self-custodial wallet, they can authenticate their wallet-managed account in the app, allowing the app to give the user's main account delegated access to the app managed account (albeit with some developer-defined restrictions).
 1. Upon linking, the user's main account - now the "parent" account - adds the app created account - now the "child" account - to a collection of all linked child accounts.
-At this point, Hybrid Custody is reached
+At this point, Hybrid Custody is reached!

 # 👨‍💻 Start Developing